jbnunn/RLUtils-Galaga/README.md

 ![](hero_explosion.png)

-To identify explosions, we can search the pixel-space (using [OpenCV's matchTemplate](https://www.docs.opencv.org/2.4/doc/tutorials/imgproc/histograms/template_matching/template_matching.html)) for images of explosions, like:
+To identify explosions, we can search the pixel-space (using [OpenCV's matchTemplate](https://www.docs.opencv.org/2.4/doc/tutorials/imgproc/histograms/template_matching/template_matching.html)) for images of explosions:

+    hero_exp = cv2.imread('./hero_explosion.png')
     res = cv2.matchTemplate(frame, hero_exp, cv2.TM_CCOEFF_NORMED)
     threshold = 0.8
     loc = np.where(res >= threshold)

-We can even highlight ship explosions in realtime,
+Bonus: you can use that code to highlight ship explosions in realtime,

 ![](detected_explosion.png)